-When you’re drawing objects in a static pose, you have time to examine all of the intricate details, study the light and shades, their values and contours, and get them perfect.
+When drawing objects in a static pose, you have time to examine the intricate details, study the light and shades, their values and contours, and get them perfect.

-One common challenge beginners have when drawing still life is getting the proportions correct.
+One common challenge beginners have when drawing still life is correcting the proportions.
 It can be especially tricky if the objects in your composition are of different sizes and shapes and are at different distances.

 Another challenge a budding artist may have is difficulty accurately capturing the objects’ shadows and form.
 It takes practice, but it’s essential to experiment with different techniques until you find one that works best.

-You might want to use different shades of pencils to create variation in basic tones or a blending stump to smoothen the transitions between colors.
+You might want to use different shades of pencils to create variations in basic tones or a blending stump to smoothen the transitions between colors.

 Let us understand some aspects of Still Life Drawing now.